Cataclysmic variable star

 A non-magnetic cataclysmic variable.
 A white dwarf accretes matter from its Roche lobe-filling companion.

 In astronomy, cataclysmic variable stars (CVs) are stars which irregularly increase in brightness by a large factor, then drop back down to a quiescent state.
 They were initially called novae (from Latin 'new'), since those with an outburst brightness visible to the naked eye and an invisible quiescent brightness appeared as new stars in the sky.

-Cataclysmic variable stars are binary stars that consist of two components; a white dwarf primary, and a mass transferring secondary.
+Cataclysmic variable stars are binary stars that consist of two components; a white-dwarf primary, and a mass-transferring secondary.
 The stars are so close to each other that the gravity of the white dwarf distorts the secondary, and the white dwarf accretes matter from the companion.
 Therefore, the secondary is often referred to as the donor star, and it is usually less massive than the primary.
 The infalling matter, which is usually rich in hydrogen, forms in most cases an accretion disk around the white dwarf.
 Strong UV and X-ray emission is often detected from the accretion disc, powered by the loss of gravitational potential energy from the infalling material.
-The shortest currently observed orbit in a hydrogen-rich system is 51 minutes in ZTF J1813+4251.
+The shortest observed orbit in a hydrogen-rich system is 51 minutes in ZTF J1813+4251.

-Material at the inner edge of the disc falls onto the surface of the white dwarf primary.
+Material at the inner edge of the disc falls onto the surface of the white-dwarf primary.
 A classical nova outburst occurs when the density and temperature at the bottom of the accumulated hydrogen layer rise high enough to ignite runaway hydrogen fusion reactions, which rapidly convert the hydrogen layer to helium.
-If the accretion process continues long enough to bring the white dwarf close to the Chandrasekhar limit, the increasing interior density may ignite runaway carbon fusion and trigger a Type Ia supernova explosion, which would completely destroy the white dwarf.
+If the accretion process continues long enough to bring the white dwarf close to the Chandrasekhar limit, then the increasing interior density may ignite runaway carbon fusion and trigger a Type Ia supernova explosion, which would completely destroy the white dwarf.

-The accretion disc may be prone to an instability leading to dwarf nova outbursts, when the outer portion of the disc changes from a cool, dull mode to a hotter, brighter mode for a time, before reverting to the cool mode.
-Dwarf novae can recur on a timescale of days to decades.
+The accretion disc may be prone to an instability leading to dwarf-nova outbursts, when the outer portion of the disc changes from a cool, dull mode to a hotter, brighter mode for a time, before reverting to the cool mode.
+Dwarf novae can recur on timescales of days to decades.

 Classification

 Cataclysmic variables are subdivided into several smaller groups, often named after a bright prototype star characteristic of the class.
-In some cases the magnetic field of the white dwarf is strong enough to disrupt the inner accretion disk or even prevent disk formation altogether.
+In some cases, the magnetic field of the white dwarf is strong enough to disrupt the inner accretion disk or even prevent disk formation altogether.
 Magnetic systems often show strong and variable polarization in their optical light, and are therefore sometimes called polars; these often exhibit small-amplitude brightness fluctuations at what is presumed to be the white dwarf's period of rotation.